SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 1. Make sure your USB cable from the tracker is plugged firmly into your PC.
 1. Make sure that your USB cable is a data and charging cable (it is suggested you try other cables or devices with the cable).
 1. Make sure that your drivers are up to date.
+2. You may have a counterfeit CH340 module on your DIY tracker.
+Try running [FakeCH340DriverFixer](https://github.com/SHWotever/FakeCH340DriverFixer) for compatible drivers.

 Additionally, this can be caused by software hogging COM ports (**VSCode and Cura can be the cause of this**).